Dart gun: Criminal use

 Tranquilizer darts are generally not used in kidnappings, rape, or theft because they would easily be detected in a public place such as a bar or restaurant.
 As "drugged beverages are so much easier to conceal," explains Dr. Theodore Davantzis.
-The only person who has been suspected to have used one criminally is Barry Morphew, who is suspected to have chased his wife around the house after shooting her with a tranquilizer dart and then murdering her before the drugs could take effect to prevent her from calling the police.
+The only person who has been suspected to have used one criminally is Barry Morphew, who is suspected to have chased his wife around the house after shooting her with a tranquilizer dart.
+In the family dryer, investigators found a dart cap along with the pair of shorts Morphew was last seen wearing.
+An autopsy later confirmed the presence of sedative drugs in her body, although it remains unclear whether the drugs were the cause of her death.
+The sedative found in Suzanne's body was BAM, the same one that Barry, who owned a deer farm, had used to sedate bucks in order to remove and sell their antlers and to sedate deer to transport them to game reserves for canned hunting.